NelsonAPenn/uk_thesis/README.md

 An unofficial LaTeX thesis template for University of Kentucky graduate students.

 The University of Kentucky provides lots of thesis templates and examples for Microsoft Word.
-Fight for your right to not use Word!
-Go open source and Linux!
+This template is for those who don't want to use Word!

 What this repo provides: